The Significance of Pink Floyd's Allusions to Chinese Poetry

 The use of these lines is highly interesting, because the wall is the dominant image and metaphor in one of Pink Floyd's later and most important albums, The Wall.
 But the image of the wall that re-emerges undergoes a fundamental change.
-The original wall suggested an impenetrable, inscrutable barrier that was imposed by outside forces, presumably the 'heaven' that the man is questioning.
+The original wall in Li He's poem suggested an impenetrable, inscrutable barrier that was imposed by outside forces, presumably the 'heaven' that the man is questioning.
 In The Wall, it is a psychological and emotional barrier against the world found in the heart of each person.
 This wall has been built up by people to protect themselves but ironically becomes a symbol of alienation, in Waters' case alienation from his fans and society in general.
-While the nature of the wall is changed, however, the palpable sense of frustration engendered by it remains and has, if anything, become stronger.
+While the nature of the wall is changed, the palpable sense of frustration engendered by it remains and has, if anything, become stronger.

 It is remarkable that the seed for the concept behind one of the best-selling rock albums of the late 20th century may have been planted by a Chinese poem from over a thousand years ago.